-- If you experience issues with a font that doesn't look smooth enough at your selected resolution, your font may have font hinting errors. - Font hinting is the rendering of the outline (vectorized) font to pixels.
+• If you experience issues with a font that doesn't look smooth enough at your selected resolution, your font may have font hinting errors.

+Font hinting is the rendering of the outline (vectorized) font to pixels.
 For certain fonts, this rendering sometimes doesn't give a visually pleasing result, especially at low resolutions.
 In the image below, the top font has font hinting errors, the bottom font doesn't.

-- Leave Generate an error if the job contains font hinting errors selected if you want the task to end in error when encountering font hinting errors.
-You can also use a SmartName resolving to true. - Deselect Generate an error if the job contains font hinting errors if you want to output your file anyway, whether it has font hinting errors or not (your task will end with a warning).
+- Leave Task ends in error when the job contains font hinting errors selected if you want the task to end in error when encountering font hinting errors.
+You can also use a SmartName resolving to true. - Deselect Task ends in error when the job contains font hinting errors if you want to output your file anyway, whether it has font hinting errors or not (your task will end with a warning).
 You can also use a SmartName resolving to false.